floragunncom/search-guard-docs/_content/_docs_installation/installation.md

 ## Re-enable shard allocation

 After the cluster is up again, re-enable shard allocation so that the Search Guard configuration index can be created in the next step.
-Since Search Guard is active now, but not initialized yet, you need to use the admin certificate in combination with sgadmin or curl:
+Since Search Guard is active now, but not initialized yet, you need to use the admin certificate in combination with sgctl or curl:

 ```bash
 ./sgctl.sh rest put _cluster/settings --json '{"persistent":{"cluster.routing.allocation.enable": "all"}}'